Bug report #13958

 The behavior with https://github.com/qgis/QGIS/pull/2777 merged becomes more weird but doesn't crash (yet)

-#17 Updated by Sandro Santilli over 1 year ago
+#17 Updated by Sandro Santilli about 2 years ago

 Why isn't the QgsFeatureId class used ?